 Confirmation bias happens when we have an initial perception about a candidate, and then we look for and focus on information that supports that initial belief.
 This includes asking irrelevant, non-essential interview questions that confirm our beliefs, and overlooking red flags that contradict that belief.

 For example, imagine that you are interviewing your top candidate for a position.
 You may unintentionally seek to ask interview questions that play up their strengths rather than asking questions that challenge them to really share information that will help you make a better hiring decision.
 This is one reason why structured interviews are more effective than unstructured interviews – they force each interviewer to go through the same questions.
 Not only does this prevent us from going off track with a candidate, but it also makes it easier to compare candidates more fairly at the end.

 2. Affect heuristic

 Affect heuristic is a biased shortcut our brains take to make decisions quickly based on our current emotions.
 The problem, of course, is that these decisions often have absolutely nothing to do with whether a person is a good fit for an employment opportunity.

-For example, whether or not you got into an altercation in the parking lot that morning shouldn’t affect how you feel about the candidate you are interviewing that day.
-But sometimes these current emotions can actually impact your gut feelings about a candidate, regardless if its relevant.
+For example, let’s say you get into an altercation in the parking lot right before you head into the office to interview a candidate.
+You may be feeling negative emotions from that earlier incident, and you know those emotions shouldn’t affect how you feel about the candidate you are interviewing that day.
+But sometimes these current emotions can impact your gut feelings about a candidate, even if it’s not relevant.
 If you are having a bad day, you may also have a “bad feeling” about a candidate, even if it has nothing to do with their qualifications for the job.

 3. Halo effect